kevinchwong/myResearch/src/myCode/nashorn/javareflection/Readme.md

 - API interface of the Javascript evaluaton engine should be more generic so that many clients can access this without altering the engine.

 ## Solution
-- Using List\<Object\> as the input parameters type is much better than using a particular class type.
+- New API interface using List\<Object\> as the input parameters type, this design is more generic than using particular class types.
+- With the new API interface, any number of input are allowed to be loaded to the engine.

 ## Idea
 - We use java reflection to analyze the input instances after they had passed to the engine.
 Then, we use the Field[] information to fill the object bindings mapping.

 ## Input
 - M scripts